-One tally file is usually used for the entire pipeline project and shared amongst multiple survey crews.
-See To merge tally and joint map updates from the field, page 34.
+One tally file master set is usually used for the entire pipeline project and shared amongst multiple survey crews.
+See To merge tally and joint map updates from the field, page 33.

-Unique tally ID
+Unique joint ID

-Once you have selected a tally file, the software lists the column headings in the Unique tally ID field.
+Once you have selected a tally file, the software lists the column headings in the Unique joint ID field.
 Select the column that identifies the unique joint ID.